 Protein is a very essential macronutrient for women.

-Protein is a macronutrient and an essential source of energy in the body.
+Protein is a macronutrient and a source of energy.
 Our body uses protein to build and repair tissues.
 Now, even if we aren’t growing in height, our cells and tissues (a collection of cells) need protein.
 Protein is an important building block of bones, muscles, cartilage, skin, hair and blood.
 Protein is also needed to make enzymes, hormones, and other body chemicals.

 So, if you are someone who wants speedy recovery from wounds, healthy muscle recovery after exercise, healthy hair, skin and nails, and a healthy ability to deal with monthly hormonal balance – then you do need protein 🙂